getnamo/SocketIOClient-Unreal/README.md

 ### Setup

-To use the C++ code from the plugin add _SocketIOClient_ and _SocketIOLib_ as a dependency modules in your project build.cs
+To use the C++ code from the plugin add _SocketIOClient_ and _SocketIOLib_ as dependency modules in your project build.cs

 ```c#
 PublicDependencyModuleNames.AddRange(new string[] { "Core", "CoreUObject", "Engine", "InputCore", "SocketIOClient", "SocketIOLib" });